atskae/computer-graphics/ray-tracing-in-one-weekend/01-ray-tracing-in-one-weekend/README.md

 The function `print_ppm_file()` in `main.cpp` will generate an image.

-Build the project (`cmake --build build`) then run the program while redirecting the output to a file: `./RayTracer > image.ppm`.
+Build the project (`cmake --build build`) then run the program while redirectiug the output to a file: `./build/RayTracer > image.ppm`.
 Then view the `image.ppm` in an image viewer.

 ![Hello World!](images/hello-world.png)